What is Corporate Restructuring? – Definition, Process, and Examples

 Conclusion

-Companies considering this type of restructuring should carefully assess the possible benefits and risks before embarking on the process.
+Companies considering this type of restructuring should carefully assess the benefits and risks before embarking on the process.

 About the Author